Flute Players

 1. Except as noted below, flute players of all levels of experience are eligible to compete.
 However, we intend this competition to highlight the skills of developing players at various stages of their flute-playing journey, from beginner to advanced.
 Exceptions:

-o The winner of the 2021 competition may not enter the 2022 competition.
+· The winner of the 2022 competition may not enter the 2023 competition.

 Competition Rules and Procedures